I know I said Origin by Dan Brown was my last book of the year, but I stumbled on this and couldn’t help myself.

 - “You do not just wake up and become the butterfly, Growth is a process.”

-- 1990: a newspaper article reads a hundred baby girls were found buried behind a doctor’s house in a neighboring village the wife wonders if that’s where he took her she imagines her daughter becoming the soil fertilizing the roots that feed this country
+- 1990: a newspaper article reads a hundred baby girls were found buried behind a doctor’s house in a neighbouring village the wife wonders if that’s where he took her she imagines her daughter becoming the soil fertilizing the roots that feed this country

 - “I found bits of him on bits of me, the sweat was not mine, the white between my legs, not mine, the bite marks, not mine, the smell, not mine, the blood, mine.”